PrincetonUniversity/gpu_programming_intro/02_cuda_toolkit/README.md

 ## Conda Installations

-When you install [CuPy](https://cupy.dev), for instance, Conda will include a CUDA Toolkit package (not the development version) and cuDNN:
+When you install [CuPy](https://cupy.dev), for instance, which is like NumPy for GPUs, Conda will include a CUDA Toolkit package:

 <pre>
 $ module load anaconda3/2022.5